k-ngo/boltzomics/README.md

 ### 1. Clone the Repository

-First, clone this GitHub repository to your local machine:
+First, clone this GitHub repository to your local machine by typing the following commands in the terminal:

 ```bash
 git clone https://github.com/k-ngo/boltzomics.git